 IH Certificate in Online Tutoring

-The aim of the IH COLT course is to train tutors in techniques and approaches to online tutoring for both student-oriented and teacher-oriented courses on Virtual Learning Environments.
-The course focuses on the demands of the asynchronous environments and how this is different from face-to-face teaching.
-In addition, the course looks at the various ways synchronous tools can be used for teaching face to face online.
+The aim of the IH COLT course is to train primarily teachers and teacher trainers in techniques and approaches to online tutoring for both student-oriented and teacher-oriented courses in Virtual Learning Environments (VLE).
+The course focuses on the demands of working both in synchronous and asynchronous environments.

 In this video Emma Cresswell, who has completed the COLT and is now a tutor, tells us more about what to expect from this course.